cgat-developers/ruffus/doc/refactoring_ruffus_notes.rst

 Planned: ``@split`` / ``@subdivide``
 ==============================================================================

-    Return output parameters so that we can stop using wild cards, and the whole things become so much cleaner
+    Can't see how we can stop using wild cards but at least if we return output strings in the task functions, we don't include extraneous files which were not created in the pipeline but which just happened to match the wild card in the function.

+    We should check whether we have ever run the function before, and if we have to also only check the files which we generated last time...

 ==============================================================================